Raw Chef and Sustainable Culture Certificate Program

 Raw Chef & Sustainability Coach Certificate

-In this program you will not only learn to become a certified gourmet raw chef, but you will have the science and insight into sustainable living, and its diverse aspects.
+In this online you will not only learn to become a certified gourmet raw chef, but you will have the science and insight into sustainable living, and its diverse aspects.
 You will learn sustainability practices and skills that can be used to help heal the planet from pollution and exploitation.
 New forms of self-awareness and confidence will teach you to teach future generations how to raise more fulfilled, co-responsible children.

 The program touches on many areas of life and culture that are not regularly associated with eating a healthy diet but are intricately connected and have global impact.

-*This is a 12 month intensive study course
+*This is a 12 month intensive study course resulting in a certificate

 -Growing Fresh Food - Indoors and Out